Rosacea: Types, Signs, and Treatments

 As part of your treatment plan, your healthcare professional will help you identify your potential triggers for rosacea so that you can reduce flare-ups.
 Your dermatologist may ask you to maintain a symptom diary to pinpoint your triggers and determine the pattern of your rosacea outbreaks.

 Oral antibiotics for rosacea treatment

-Oral antibiotics for rosacea are taken by mouth.
-The course of treatment generally lasts as long as it takes for the rosacea symptoms to lessen.
+You can take oral antibiotics for rosacea by mouth.
+The course of treatment generally lasts for as long as it takes for your rosacea symptoms to lessen.
 Oral antibiotics for rosacea include: